raphamorim/aQuery/readme.md

 > A jQuery-like, client library less than 1kb

 Works like [jQuery](https://github.com/jquery/jquery), however more lighter.
 Have less methods and selectors than jQuery.
-Keeping only the essentials.

-'Cause you want the $ of jQuery without the jQuery.
+`Keeping only the essentials.`

 ## Methods